NicoStraube/11.ISys-Textadventure/README.md

 As of June 29th, 2021 at 22:50 pm:

 - It's now possible to see the current position on a map.
+This will only happen if the user can see the room.

 <br>